 The first step in solving a problem is to acknowledge it.
 You have to see structural racism to eliminate it.
 The problem is, most people don’t see it or understand it because it doesn’t impact them.
-The UpTake is working on several fronts to change this.
+Now celebrating 10 years of independent, donor supported news coverage, The UpTake is working on several fronts to change this.

 The Minnesota House has just started providing the press two different video feeds of meetings and hearings.
 This is an important advancement in transparency; fewer House hearings will be able to hide away from TV cameras.
 However, for us to livestream, record and archive this additional feed we need to purchase additional equipment with money we have not budgeted.

 Covering structural racism beyond the corridors of power

 We have professional journalists and volunteers working to cover structural racism in ways that the other media often don’t — or ignore completely because they “just don’t see it as an issue.”

 Story example: "Long probation part of the Minnesota prison population problem says NAACP"